YogeshGoyyalA-1/LDO_Design/README.md

 ## Project Overview

 In this project we have designed an LDO subject to different conditions.
 For this design we are designing the LDO for both externally and internally compensated LDO.
-We have considered different technology nodes and different legths for the same.Our aim is to design the LDO for a max and a min load condition and see where the outputs are more desireable.For additional details on the implementation, refer to the `ACMOS.pdf`.
-The `Sizing_sheet.xlsx` file provides the sizes of all FETs used in the circuits.
+We have considered different technology nodes and different legths for the same.Our aim is to design the LDO for a max and a min load condition and see where the outputs are more desireable.For additional details on the implementation, refer to the `Acmos_report.pdf`.
+The `sizing_sheets` file provides the sizes of all FETs used in the circuits.

 ## Contributors